 On the day of my departure, I stood outside under the portico.
 I had to shield from the rain while I waited for the cab to shuttle me to the airport.
 I cried.

 I had just started what would become 12 years of full-time global housesitting, while I rented out my own home for income.
-Saying goodbye never got easier.
+Saying goodbye never got easier a love of petsitting and the pets makes it all the harder.

 Repeat housesits connected me to the community